ioanniswd/yt-song-titles/README.md

 Do you find yourself unable to remember the name of that song that YouTube deleted without even telling you about it?

-Are you unwilling to download all playlists in your YouTube account just in case a video gets deleted and your never EVER find it again?
+Are you unwilling to download all playlists in your YouTube account just in case a video gets deleted and you never EVER find it again?

 #### Fear not!
 For the solution is here!